 40% of visitors will leave your site if it takes longer than 3 seconds to load.
 Not to mention Google like speedier sites in search engine results so test your speed (Google’s speed test gives recommendations to make it faster – your marketer or website designer if you’ve outsourced this should be able to help if this is an issue.)

 These two things may be a little technical and are content management systems (which should be easy to use like Squarespace, WordPress, or another similar website platform)

 Have an SEO Plugin

 I personally recommend Yoast for SEO – it’s easy to use and works pretty well as far as noting what the keywords are on the page, and helping with the meta description, URL, and page title.
 Having all of these (as well as quality content) play into how well your page shows up in search results.

 Have your website manager (whether your internal marketer, or an agency that you work with) look at the plugins that are currently installed on your website – are you using them all?
 Extraneous plugins can slow down your website and/or make it vulnerable to hackers.
 Having your team do a check-up every so often is helpful to make sure your website is running optimally.

 Listen, you don’t have to stress about doing this all yourself.
-Have the information to take to your team, you weren’t trained to be a website designer, your team should know this, however, if they don’t there are other organizations such as UpDoc Media, or Practice Promotions that work specifically with PT practices on websites and other marketing services.
+Have the information to take to your team, you weren’t trained to be a website designer, your team should know this, however, if they don’t there are other organizations such as UpDoc Media, or Practice Promotions that work specifically with physical therapy practices on websites and other marketing services.
 These are the basics.
 Look at your website, and determine based on this, if it’s working for you.
 If not?
 Seek out help – your website should be a key component of your marketing efforts and if it’s stuck in the 1990’s, then chances are you’re missing a huge opportunity.

 In the meantime, download our Marketing Strategy tip sheet for more ideas on how to win new patients and take your practice to the next level.